Lightbridge-KS/blogdown-lightbridge/content/project/tirads-calc/index.md

 ## Why

 Just pure curiosity and passion for building web application that relevant in my field.
-Using Quarto & Shiny combination (described next) is also very fun !
+Using Quarto & Shiny combination (described next) is very fun !

 ## Design